OpenVidu/openvidu.io-docs/docs/deployment/deploying-aws.md

           command=/bin/bash /opt/YOUR_LAUNCHER.sh YOUR_APP_PARAM_1 YOUR_APP_PARAM_2 ...
           redirect_stderr=true

-      > To connect your Java app to OpenVidu Server in order to get your sessionIds and tokens (check [Securization](/home/#securization) section), you will need to use the URL `https://localhost:8443`. _localhost_ because both your app and OpenVidu Server run in the same machine. _8443_ because there's where OpenVidu Server listens for petitions.
+      > To connect your Java app to OpenVidu Server in order to get your sessionIds and tokens (whether you use the [REST API](/reference-docs/REST-API/) or [openvidu-java-client](/reference-docs/openvidu-java-client/)), you will need to use the URL `https://localhost:8443`. _localhost_ because both your app and OpenVidu Server run in the same machine. _8443_ because there's where OpenVidu Server listens for petitions.
 For example, our tutorial _openvidu-js-java_ sets this parameter as an environment variable [right here](https://github.com/OpenVidu/openvidu-tutorials/blob/ba5121c622ea59aa9708021f3635f922acb3ff73/openvidu-js-java/src/main/resources/application.properties#L8).

   - Restart Nginx: `systemctl restart nginx`